anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 After receiving the Voucher from the MASA, the registrar SHOULD evaluate it for transparency and logging purposes as outlined in {{Section 5.6 of !RFC8995}}.
 It then countersigns the Voucher for delivery to the pledge via the Registrar-Agent.

-The registrar MUST reply to the Registrar-Agent with the Registrar-Countersigned Voucher artifact (Voucher') as defined in {{rcv_artifact}} in the body of an HTTP 200 OK response.
+The registrar MUST reply to the Registrar-Agent with the registrar-countersigned Voucher artifact ('Voucher') as defined in {{rcv_artifact}} in the body of an HTTP 200 OK response.
 In the response header, the Content-Type field MUST be set to the media type of the incoming PVR artifact.
 For the default format used in this specification, this is `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}}.